ndk123-web/study-sync-ai/SHORT_README.md

 4. ai      -> ollama mistral model
 5. 3rd party api -> google v3 (for yt videos metadata)
 6. Pinecone Vector database for Storing Content of PDF namespace wise
+7. Kafka + zookeeper -> To Produce and Consume Notifications on Topic (Enrollment)
+8. Web Socket -> To Send the message From Consumer to User in Real Time using Web Socket

 # Features